Louiqa Raschidimage circa 1987 or circa 1998.

 We have submitted the BIPASS: BIP Alternative Splice Server to the 2007 Web server compilation by Nucleic Acids Research.

-NEW New Course BMGT 499B Next Generation Financial Cyberinfrastructure.
+NEW COURSE BMGT 499B Next Generation Financial Cyberinfrastructure.

-Sahana: An article on the Sahana FOSS project for disaster management which received the Free Software Foundation's 2006 Award for Projects of Social Benefit.
-The 2005 award was won by the Wikipedia FOSS project.
+Sahana: I am the founding chair of the Board of the Sahana Software Foundation.
+Sahana is the leading FOSS disaster information management solution.
+Read about its initial architecture, efforts to help after Hurricane Sandy, and the Free Software Foundation's 2006 Award for Projects of Social Benefit.
+To place this in context, the 2005 FSF award was won by the Wikipedia FOSS project!

 In the news: An article in Smith Business on life science data management.